-These rules prohibit, to the fullest extent allowed by law, discriminationing against any student pursuing an education or participating in the general life or activities of a school because of or based on any actual or perceived protected class consistent with state and federal law.
-No student shall be unlawfully excluded from participation in, be denied the benefits of, or otherwise be subjected to discrimination under any educational program or activity as the result of, or based upon, the student's race, gender, color, creed, religion, national origin, marital status, sexual orientation, gender identity, or disability, or any other reason-characteristic protected by set forth in state or federal law.
+These rules prohibit, to the fullest extent allowed by law, discrimination against any student pursuing an education or participating in the general life or activities of a school because of or based on any actual or perceived protected class consistent with state and federal law.
+No student shall be unlawfully excluded from participation in, be denied the benefits of, or otherwise subjected to discrimination under any educational program or activity as the result of, or based upon, the student's race, gender, color, creed, religion, national origin, marital status, sexual orientation, gender identity, or disability, or any other characteristic protected by state or federal law.